 Section 11 Re-conferring of Rights

-(1) Church Council may re-confer the right to public preaching and to administer the sacraments in cases where the provisions of section (10)(1) no longer apply.
+(1) Church Council may re-confer the right to public preaching and to administer the Sacraments in cases where the provisions of Section (10)(1) no longer apply.

 (2) The certificate of ordination may be re-issued.